+Given that the frictional dissipation for some rod $i$ scales with the number of contacts for that rod, we can write it as the sum over these contacts and form an average similar to Eq.~\ref{lc-contacts-pre};

-From Eq.~\ref{v-c} and Eq.~\ref{solid-dissi}, we see that the dissipation function will depend on the distributions of contact points $\epsilon_{i}$ and $\epsilon_{j}$.
-We assume that the distribution is uniform along the length (Eq.~\ref{epsilon}) and independent of rod orientation.
-This leads to a mean field dissipation function for the $i$th rod;
+To form a mean field dissipation function $\Phi^{\text{mf},i}$, we must also incorporate the torque arms $\epsilon_{i}$ and $\epsilon_{j}$ into our average (see Eqs.~\ref{full-rel-v}, ~\ref{v-c-deltav-equiv} and ~\ref{solid-dissi}).
+We assume their distribution is uniform along the length (Eq.~\ref{epsilon}) and independent of rod orientation.
+So,

 where the power of $\frac{1}{L^2}$ normalizes the $\epsilon$ integrals.
 This method of averaging quantities in a suspension of rods was used in \cite{djalili,bounoua,lubefric}.
-From Eq.~\ref{lc-contacts-pre} and Eq.~\ref{con-prob} we see that, if we assume a uniform dissipation per contact $\bar{\Phi}^{i}$, this expression can be approximated as
+From Eq.~\ref{broad-avg} and Eq.~\ref{con-prob} we see that, if we assume a uniform dissipation per contact $\bar{\Phi}^{i}$, this expression can be approximated as

 \emph{i.e.} the mean number of contacts each with uniform dissipation $\bar{\Phi}^{i}$.